ranjana78/Phd_Work_Codes/README.md

 This repository is structured to ensure **reproducibility**, **clarity**, and **ease of navigation** for reviewers, collaborators, and future researchers.

+## 🎯 Research Overview

+My research focuses on improving **few-shot learning for medical image classification** by enhancing **Prototypical Networks within a meta-learning framework**.
+The work addresses the critical challenge of **data scarcity in clinical AI**, where medical datasets often contain very limited labeled samples.

+Specifically, the research aims to design more **robust and discriminative prototype-based learning mechanisms** by improving how prototypes are constructed, how features are represented and refined, and how episodic training tasks are sampled.

+---

+## ⭐ Key Research Contributions

+### 1️⃣ Prototype Construction Improvement
+Developing **influence-based reweighting strategies** so that more informative support samples contribute more strongly to class prototypes, improving the robustness of prototype representations.

+### 2️⃣ Feature Refinement
+Selecting and emphasizing the most **discriminative feature maps and channels** to improve prototype quality and enhance classification performance.

+### 3️⃣ Domain-Specific Feature Integration
+Incorporating **texture-aware representations** such as **wavelet-based features** to capture subtle morphological patterns commonly found in medical images.

+### 4️⃣ Optimized Episodic Sampling
+Designing **adaptive and metadata-guided sampling strategies** to construct more informative and balanced few-shot learning tasks during meta-training.

 ## 📂 Repository Structure

 ```